cdesplanches/graphql-apollo-gateway-mongodb-rabbitmq-example/README.md

   </a>
 </p>

-> This exqmple use a graphql gateway to regroup all sub-graphql into a consolidated one.
-It also use rabbitmq and mongodb under the hood.
+> This example uses a graphql gateway to regroup all sub-graphql into a consolidated one.
+It also uses rabbitmq and mongodb under the hood.

 ## Install